Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: The CAmbigNQ Dataset

 \subsection{Dataset Analysis}

-The entire dataset consists of 5,654 data points, as shown in Table~\ref{tab:data_statistics}.
+The entire dataset consists of 5,653 data points, as shown in Table~\ref{tab:data_statistics}.
 The training set was sourced from that of \textsc{AmbigNQ}, while the validation and test sets were randomly split from the development set of \textsc{AmbigNQ}.
 Each AQ in the dataset has over three interpretations on average, which in turn means that each CQ has over three options on average.
 The average length of the CQs varies from one split to another, with a general trend of longer CQs having more options.

-Also, Table~\ref{tab:category_statistic} shows that the three most frequently occurring categories are consistent across all three sets, with ``season'' being the fourth most frequent category in both the test and the training set, and fifth in the validation set.
-This suggests that the dataset was well split into three parts.

-Lastly, the first column in Table~\ref{tab:changes_by_human} shows the statistics on which components of the CQs generated by InstructGPT were revised by human editors.
+The first column in Table~\ref{tab:changes_by_human} shows the statistics on which components of the CQs generated by InstructGPT were revised by human editors.
 Of the entire dataset, about 8\% were due to the invalid format of the CQs.
 This means that although InstructGPT was provided with six example CQs in the prompt, it is not always enough to enforce the format.
 Additionally, one common type of revision made to the category was converted to or from ``one'', meaning InstructGPT often tried to group ungroupable options or chose not to group options that can be grouped into a single category.
 A common revision made to the options was to split what InstructGPT generated as a single option.
 Errors like this also lead to a mismatch between the number of DQs, or interpretations, and that of the options.
-We suspect that explicitly providing the number of interpretations in the prompt may have helped in this regard.
 Overall, there seems to be room for further prompt engineering to minimize errors, but we believe manual revisions are a necessary component for constructing high-quality datasets as of yet.
+Please refer to Appendix~\ref{app:data_collection} for more details.